0m15/GoogleReaderAPI-iOS/README.md

 An Objective-C wrapper around (unofficial) Google Reader API for iOS Apps.

+This is an Objective-C wrapper around unofficial GoogleReader API.
+I'm open sourcing this library while working on a side project.

+*DISCLAIMER:* Google has no official API for Google Reader.
+This library has been inspired by the Pyrfeed project (a python client).
+All endpoints and api methods have been discovered through reverse engineering.
+There is NO official documentation neither warranty.
+This is a work in progress.

 ## UPDATES:
 * All requests are now Async
 * Written all API methods (still need to add OC Unit Test)
 * Written a *GoogleReaderRequestDelegate* Protocol
 * Refactored all methods (bringed all methods from class methods to instance methods)
 * Added JSON parsing with SBJSON library <https://github.com/stig/json-framework/>
-This is an Objective-C wrapper around unofficial GoogleReader API.
-I'm open sourcing this library while working on a side project.

-Disclaimer: Google has no official API for Google Reader.
-This library has been inspired by the Pyrfeed project (a python client).
-All endpoints and api methods have been discovered through reverse engineering.
-There is NO official documentation neither warranty.
-This is a work in progress.

 ## Features
 * Authentication via ClientLogin